opensavannah/citycampsav.org/_pages/test.md

 * Topics with an overtly political motive or that endorse or persuade residents to vote for or against any one candidate or candidates in future elections;

-* Topics that aim solely to make ad hominem attacks on any person or persons, including civil servants, public figures,
+* Topics that aim solely to make ad hominem attacks on any person or persons, including civil servants, public figures.

 ---